thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-multiple-nics.md

 <properties
-   pageTitle="Configurer plusieurs cartes réseau sur une machine virtuelle Windows | Microsoft Azure" description="Découvrez comment créer une machine virtuelle dotée de plusieurs cartes réseau à l’aide d’Azure PowerShell ou de modèles Resource Manager." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Configure multiple NICs on a Windows VM | Microsoft Azure" description="Learn how to create a VM with multiple NICs attached to it using Azure PowerShell or Resource Manager templates." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"